 Rheumatoid Arthritis and Intimacy Despite Pain and Fatigue

 Most adults would be likely to agree that physical intimacy is an important element of a relationship.
-However, for those living with rheumatoid arthritis (RA), pain and fatigue can sometimes present major hurdles to maintaining intimacy.
+However, for those living with the complications of rheumatoid arthritis (RA), pain and fatigue can sometimes present major hurdles to maintaining intimacy.

 If this has been an issue in your own relationship, here are some important things to keep in mind!

 It’s not at all unusual for chronic pain and fatigue to have a negative impact on a patient’s sex life.

 In fact, the results of a study presented at the 2016 European League Against Rheumatism (EULAR) Annual Congress showed that sexual dysfunction is present in more than one-third of patients with rheumatoid arthritis — both men and women.

 A satisfactory sexual life can be an important part of a person’s quality of life and self-identity, so you should never feel embarrassed for wanting to improve this aspect of your life.